phac-nml/irida/doc/developer/setup/index.md

 Front End Development Setup
 ---------------------------

-IRIDA uses [NPM](https://www.npmjs.com/) for front-end dependency management.
-[Install the latest nodejs](https://nodejs.org/en/) by following the directions for your machine.
+IRIDA uses [Yarn](https://yarnpkg.com) for front-end dependency management.
+[Install yarn](https://yarnpkg.com/en/docs/install) by following the directions for your machine.
 For production, it is automatically installed during the build process.

 From within `src/main/webapp/`: